saisuraj111/DeepLearning_Project_1/README.md

 Every part has it sample set of predictions on how the model behaves . i.e the true predictions vs the Actual predictions.

+## License: This project was developed and is intended for academic purposes only.
+You may view, reference, or adapt the code with proper citation, but commercial use is not permitted.